Skip to main content

 Budget adjustment events don't affect SLI data.
 When the budget adjustment is active, Nobl9 collects data points and displays them on the SLI chart.

-You can see the budget adjustment event on the SLI chart, marked by an annotation with the the icon.
+You can see the budget adjustment event on the SLI chart, marked by an annotation with the icon.
 When you hover over the budget adjustment area, you can see the collected data points:

 adjustment on sli chart